Welcome to Canvas at the University of Oxford

 Canvas is used in the UK by institutions including the University of Birmingham, London Business School, University of Wolverhampton, St Georges University of London, Henley Business School and Manchester University.
 It is it the leading VLE used by a number of Ivy League universities including Harvard, Yale, Columbia, Cornell and MIT.

-The Canvas VLE will be delivered in three tranches beginning with an early adopter’s phase in summer 2018, with full roll-out completed by Trinity term 2021.
+The Canvas VLE will be delivered in three tranches beginning with an early adopter’s phase in summer 2018, with full roll-out completed by Michaelmas term 2020.
 The roll-out of usage over two years will enable academics and course administrators to schedule their transition to Canvas at a suitable time to fit with their teaching.

 The implementation approach will support academics, departments and divisions by providing a wide range of events, workshops and individual support including: